Baytex Energy Corp Annual Shareholders Meeting Transcript

-James Maclean - Baytex Energy Corp. - General Counsel & Corporate Secretary
+James Maclean - Baytex Energy Corp. - VP, General Counsel & Corporate Secretary

 Thank you for joining us today.
-My name is James Maclean, and I am the General Counsel and Corporate Secretary for Baytex Energy.
+My name is James Maclean, and I am Vice President, General Counsel and Corporate Secretary for Baytex Energy.

 Before we begin, I would like to provide a quick overview of the Lumi Virtual Meeting platform.
 You should now see the agenda on the left side of your screen.
-At the top of the agenda page is a legend, showing 4 different icons you may click on to access different parts of the platform.
-For example, to ask a question at any time, click on the comment double icon.
+At the top of the agenda page is a legend showing 4 different icons you may click on to access different parts of the platform.
+For example, to ask a question at any time, click the comment bubble icon.
 The voting icon will only be displayed once the polls are open.

-Thank you.
-I will now turn it over to the Chair of the Board, Mr. Mark Bly.
+And I will now turn it over to the Chair of our Board, Mr. Mark Bly.

-Mark R. Bly - Baytex Energy Corp. - Chairman & Lead Independent Director
+Mark R. Bly - Baytex Energy Corp. - Independent Chairman of the Board

-Thank you, James, and good afternoon, everyone.
-Welcome to the Annual Meeting of Shareholders of Baytex Energy.
-The meeting will now come to
+Good afternoon, everyone.
+Welcome to the Annual and Special Meeting of Shareholders of Baytex Energy.
+The meeting will now come to order

 Baytex Energy Corp Annual Shareholders Meeting Transcript